terra-campaigns/unsettled/directory/Kryptwood/Hendenburgh.md

 hooks:
 - Elizabeth is locked in the village by Oliver.
 - The Miller's wife went missing, north of the village, five days ago.
 She is now living with Sly George.
-- Gregory left the village and moved south.
 nav_order: 1025-06-10

 images: